ybgandhi/matplotlib-challenge/README.md

-The below is the intructions copied from the original assignment Please refer to the Observations.me for Analysis of the assignment
+The below is the intructions copied from the original assignment Please refer to the Observations.me for Analysis of the assignment The python file is nested in the "Pymaceuticals" folder as "pymaceuticals_starter.ipynb"

 ## Instructions